Master of Social Work

 - Dying, Death and Mourning (SCWK6944)

 - Global Social Policy (SCWK6949)

-Tuition fees vary according to whether the candidate is a local or international student and are reviewed annually.
-The most up-to-date estimate for the MSW articulated program course fees can be found under Fees & Admissions for the Master of Social Work in the Courses Online database.
-Comprehensive information about payment of international fees is available from the International Office fee-payment page.
+Tuition fees vary according to a candidate’s residency status and are reviewed annually.
+Details on course fees can be found on the Master of Social Work entry in the Sydney Courses database.
+General information regarding international student fees is available here.